eddychu/eddychu.github.io/content/blog/the-life-and-death-of-a-component/index.md

 ---
-title: The life and death of a react component
+title: The life and death of a React Component
 date: 2020-10-29T05:58:11.637Z
 ---